Satyam0062/satyam0062.github.io/_pages/about.md

 title: "About"
 permalink: /about/
-image : "/images/about.jpg"

 ---
-{% include figure image_path="images/about.jpg" alt="this is a placeholder image" %}
+{% include figure image_path="/assets/images/about.jpg" alt="this is a placeholder image" caption="This is a figure caption." %}

   I am a passionate engineer with a strong mathematical background, passionate about cutting edge technology and solving real- world problems related to